Evan Longoria Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

+- The Cardinals pitching staff ranks 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.50).
+- The Cardinals have a 4.52 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Cardinals give up the first-fewest home runs in baseball (96 total, one per game).
+- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (97 total, one per game).

-- The righty last pitched on Tuesday, July 4 against the Miami Marlins, when he tossed 3 1/3 innings, allowing four earned runs while giving up seven hits.
+- The lefty last pitched on Friday against the Chicago Cubs, when he went five innings, allowing one earned run while giving up three hits.

-- In 11 games this season, the 41-year-old has amassed an ERA of 7.66, with 4.9 strikeouts per nine innings.
-Opponents are hitting .362 against him.
+- The 32-year-old has a 4.67 ERA and 8.8 strikeouts per nine innings across 21 games this season, while allowing a batting average of .280 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.